 The next step varies depending on whether you have an S-Type, X-Type or X350.
 The S-Type and X350 require that the Reverse Trigger be taken from the Negative side of the reverse lamp.
 The X-Type trigger must be taken from the Positive side of the reverse lamp.

-For the X350 you must splice into the WHITE wire coming from the reverse lamp as shown here.
+For the S-Type you must splice into the BLACK/RED wire (Pin 4) coming from the Right-Hand (UK Drivers side) reverse lamp cluster as shown here.
 This wire is extended up to the Red wire of the camera cable which is terminated in the boot lid near the camera connections.